-One of the key ways to adjust your lifestyle and maintain your weight is controlling your serving sizes.
-Even if you are not attempting to lose weight, you should be aware of serving sizes and those amounts recommended for you.
+One of the key ways to adjust your lifestyle and maintain your weight is to be mindful of your serving sizes.
+Even if you’re not attempting to lose weight, you should be aware of serving sizes and the amounts recommended for you.

 The best way to determine the amount of food in a given serving is to look at the Nutrition Facts label and measure it out.
 Although this may not be practical or that much fun, if you are able to take the time, you will soon be able to “eyeball” the amount of food and know whether there is too much or too little.

 For example, filling a measuring cup with the proper sized portion of vegetables, rice, etc., and then emptying it onto a plate will help you learn what these serving sizes look like.
 Take note of how much of the plate is covered; this will help you in the future, even if you only do it once.
 Simply by having and implementing this knowledge, you will have taken an important step in achieving weight management.